All know the way. Few actually walk it.

 - Reward: The positive stimulation that tells your brain this loop is worth remembering for the future (e.g., the taste of the snack, a hit of social connection, the feeling of relaxation or distraction).
 This reward reinforces the connection between the cue and the routine.

 Sometimes, focusing on changing or implementing keystone habits can have a significant ripple effect.
-These are small, core habits that trigger other positive behaviors naturally.
-For example, people who start exercising regularly (a keystone habit) often find themselves eating better and being more productive without consciously planning to do so.
-Making your bed each morning is another typical example that can kickstart a sense of order and accomplishment.
+These are small, core habits that naturally trigger other positive behaviors.
+For example, people who start exercising regularly (a keystone habit) often find themselves eating better and being more productive without consciously making an effort.
+Making your bed each morning is another common practice that can help establish a sense of order and accomplishment.

 A powerful technique for building new habits is Habit Stacking.
-This involves linking a new desired habit to an existing one you already do automatically.
-The formula is: “After/Before [Current Habit], I will [New Habit].”.
+The technique requires connecting the new desired habit to an already-automated current habit.
+The formula is: "After/Before [Current Habit], I will [New Habit]."
 Examples include:

 - "After my morning coffee [existing habit], I will write down one priority for the day [new habit]."